MHovenkamp/DECO/README.md

 To open a serial monitor to the robot use the command:
 ```
-pio run -t monitor
+pio device monitor
 ```

 ## Code layout
 To write the preprogrammed code or to upload a file the code given has to be in a certain structure:

 The setup wil run once and can be used to place som e setters before you start your program.
-Th eloop section will do exactly that: loop until the robot dies or power is removed.
+The loop section will do exactly that: loop until the robot dies or power is removed.

 ```
 SETUP: